secretstartups/handbook/support/workflows/customer_emergencies_workflows.html.md

 ### Consumption Issues

-#### CI Minutes quota is blocking a production deployment
+#### Compute credits quota is blocking a production deployment

-A customer may be blocked because they have run out of CI minutes.
+A customer may be blocked because they have run out of compute credits.

-1. Advise them to purchase additional minutes or set up individual runners.
+1. Advise them to purchase additional compute credits or set up individual runners.
-1. At your discretion, as a courtesy, [set an additional 1000 minutes on their namespace through ChatOps](/handbook/support/workflows/chatops.html#setting-additional-minutes-quota-for-a-namespace)
+1. At your discretion, as a courtesy, [set an additional 1000 compute credits on their namespace through ChatOps](/handbook/support/workflows/chatops.html#setting-additional-minutes-quota-for-a-namespace)

 #### Customer has exceeded their storage quota